★★★★★ Based on 100+ reviewsHut-to-Hut Hiking Tour

 The story of Iceland is written in its landscapes and best told through its hiking trails.

-Get ready for a trek through time — past ancient glaciers, epic geysers, legendary Viking footpaths, centennial hiker's huts — and uncover the forces that have shaped the Land of Fire and Ice for millions of years.
+Get ready for a trek through time — past ancient glaciers, epic geysers, legendary Viking footpaths, and century-old hiker's huts — and uncover the forces that have shaped the Land of Fire and Ice for millions of years.

-You'll walk along the same paths that Viking settlers, farmers, explorers, and armies were once using to transit between the north and the south.
-This path is shrouded in myth and legend, very remote, and was once even full of trolls, elves, ghosts, and outlaws!
+You'll walk along the same paths that Viking settlers, farmers, explorers, and armies once used to travel between the north and the south.
+This path is shrouded in myth and legend — remote, wild, and once said to be home to trolls, elves, ghosts, and outlaws.

-Step onto the trail and hike over lava fields, between glaciers, over rivers, and canyons, and at the end of each day, rest your weary feet in cozy huts.
+Step onto the trail and hike over lava fields, between glaciers, across rivers and canyons — and at the end of each day, rest your weary feet in cozy mountain huts.

-You'll taste traditional dishes and unwind in natural hot springs like travelers of the old.
-Experience the legacy and history of Iceland in this single hike.
+You'll taste traditional dishes and unwind in natural hot springs like travelers of old.
+Experience the legacy and living history of Iceland in this unforgettable journey.

 Highlights